fmatter/pyradigms/README.md

 `y` represents the rows of a single paradigm table.
 `x` represents the columns of a single paradigm table.
 The `Form` values are what is actually printed in the cells.
-Thus, with the following command, the example hash above is created from the example `.csv` structure above:
+Thus, with the following command, the example dictionary above is created from the example `.csv` structure above:
 ```
-pyradigms.create_hash(
+pyradigms.create_dictionary(
     "bernese_verbs.csv",
     x = ["Verb"],
     y = ["Number"],